 Instilling a culture of safety is a value that every individual in the FIRST community must embrace as we pursue the mission and vision of FIRST.
-FIRST has adopted safety as a core value and has established the framework for safety leadership in all aspects of the programs.
+Safety is a vital part of the FIRST culture, with a framework for safety leadership established in all aspects of the programs.